vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/basic/tutorial.md

 To start the development server, please enter `yarn run docs:dev` in the terminal and press Enter.

-If you need to terminate the development server, please click on the terminal and press `Ctrl + C` twice.
+To terminate the development server, please click on the terminal and press `Ctrl + C` twice.

 :::

 ## Add or modify pages

-Except for the `.vuepress` folder under the docs folder, all the files are rendered as web pages, and the generated links correspond to the folder structure and file name one-to-one.
-Only `readme.md` is a special case, it will be displayed as the default webpage (default homepage) under the folder.
+Except for the `.vuepress` folder under the docs folder, all the files are rendered as web pages, and the generated links correspond to the folder structure and filename one-to-one.
+Only `readme.md` is a special case, it will be displayed as the default web page (default homepage) under the folder.
 This should be easy to understand.

-For example, if you want to create a `/a/b/`, you can create `docs/a/b.md` or `docs/a/b/readme.md`, but remember not to create both of them at the same time!
+For example, to create a `/a/b/`, you can create `docs/a/b.md` or `docs/a/b/readme.md`, but remember not to create both of them at the same time!

 The content of Markdown will be rendered as the content of the web page.
 For the Markdown tutorial, please see [Markdown Tutorial](markdown/readme.md).
 You can learn the content of Markdown in about fifteen minutes, and remember to come back after reading it!